P2P support in Xeoma

 The P2P connection will not work in third-party programs, no matter how rich in features they might be, unless the program is integrated with a particular camera line (in fact – more like with a particular cloud server that connects the camera to the application).
 So to expand the functionality of cameras by using them in other, better and more powerful programs, only programs that support the work with this Chinese cloud server should be used.

 Sometimes you have to give up P2P connectivity in favor of using the cameras with more functional software (often P2P cameras can also work as simple IP cameras by specifying URL streams), but it’s worth noting that remote connection without P2P entails agony with a static IP address.

 P2P connection in Xeoma

-Fortunately, now the program for video surveillance Xeoma, in its version for Windows 32 bit, also works with P2P-server AEeye.
+Fortunately, now the program for video surveillance Xeoma, in its version for Windows 32 bit, works with the P2P-server AEeye.
 P2P-connection of cameras working through this server will work in Xeoma.

 The scheme of work is simple: Xeoma replaces the camera application: